-- Mid 2019 estimated figures showed that Merseyside has a population total of 1,429,910.
+• Mid 2019 estimated figures showed that Merseyside has a population total of 1,429,910.
 This is a 3.5% increase on 2011 census figures.
 The population is split 48.9% male and 51.1% female.
-Merseyside has a lower proportion of children (18.1%) and higher proportions of working age residents (62.8%) and older people (19.1%) than North West averages. - Of the total population of over 65's (based on 2011 census data) in Merseyside 98.4% are classed as White and 1.6% Black and Minority Ethnic
+Merseyside has a lower proportion of children (18.1%) and higher proportions of working age residents (62.8%) and older people (19.1%) than North West averages.

+• Of the total population of over 65's (based on 2011 census data) in Merseyside 98.4% are classed as White and 1.6% Black and Minority Ethnic

-Our Profile of Merseyside Demography, Equality and Diversity report outlines the communities we serve.
+Our Profile of Merseyside Demography, Equality and Diversity - Knowing our Communities, available on the MFRS Portal, outlines the communities we serve.
 There are some areas of affluence, for example in West Wirral and North Sefton, but large areas of Merseyside fall within the highest ratings of social deprivation.
 There remain large pockets of deprivation with high levels of social exclusion and crime.

-On the 26th September 2019 Central and Local Government released the Indices of Deprivation 2019.
+On the 26th September 2019 Central and Local Government released the Index of Multiple Deprivation 2019.
 The picture across Merseyside is not positive, with evidence that the area has become more deprived when compared to the previous 2015 Indices of Multiple Deprivation release.